Where to pick fruit in NSW

 Allambie Orchard and Café

-On the way to Wagga Wagga, swing through the cutely named village of Wombat, where you can devour sweet cherries at Allambie Orchard until your fingers are stained red.
-When in season, between November and December, enjoy your fill of self-picked cherries for $10 per kilogram.
-You can also BYO picnic and enjoy your PYO cherries on the property, or tuck into a cherry pie or ice-cream in the café.
+On the way to Wagga Wagga, swing through the cutely named village of Wombat, where you can devour sweet cherries at Allambie Orchard for $10 per kilogram.
+You can also BYO picnic and enjoy your PYO cherries on the property, or tuck into a cherry pie or ice cream from the cafe.
 Should you miss the harvest window, you can always visit for a blossom tour during September and October.

 Young girl enjoying a day of cherry picking at Allambie Orchard, Wombat